If you are trying to lose weight for quite some time, then you might have heard about the impact of weight loss hormones can have on your body.

 Cortisol is a stress hormone and when levels of insulin in the body are high then more cortisol is secreted.
 The primary reason of secretion of cortisol is as a response system to stress and low blood glucocorticoid (GC) level.

 The hormones it secretes help regulate heart rate, maintain healthy skin, and play a crucial part in metabolism.

 Ghrelin is a protein hormone composed of 28 amino acids.
 It is primarily synthesized and secreted by the P/D1 cells lining the fundus of the human stomach and epsilon cells of the pancreas.

 This hormone is also a neurotransmitter and is located in your brain.
 It is formed from amino acids that come from proteins.
 This hormone signals the body with a satisfaction feeling.

-Glucagon is produced in the pancreas.
-It is secreted to raise your blood sugar level in the event it goes too low.
-As this happens the liver also releases stores of carbohydrates or what is called glycogen.
+The pancreas produces glucagon, which it secretes to raise your blood sugar level in the event it goes too low.
+As this happens, the liver also releases stores of carbohydrates or what is called glycogen.

 HGH is the prime hormone responsible for growth and cell reproduction and regeneration in human body.
 Also functioning as a major anabolic agent, HGH have the ability to control body’s overall energy expenditure,

 Dihydrotestosterone, commonly abbreviated as DHT.
 It is an androgen and a sex steroid hormone responsible for the masculine characteristics in body including hair growth.